jramkiss/jramkiss.github.io/_posts/2020-04-11-covid-changepoint-analysis.md

 &nbsp;

+When running these experiments, the most important step is to diagnose the MCMC for convergence.
+I adopt 3 ways of assessing convergence for this model by observing mixing and stationarity of the chains and $\hat{R}$. $\hat{R}$ is the factor by which each posterior distribution will reduce by as the number of samples tends to infinity.
+A perfect $\hat{R}$ value is 1, and values less than $1.1$ are indicative of convergence.

-To diagnose the MCMC, below are trace plots for each parameter.
-Each of these have mixed well and are stationary.
+Below are trace plots for each parameter, and each chain is stationary and mixed well.
+Additionally, all $\hat{R}$ values are less than $1.1$.

 ![](/assets/canada-trace-plots.png)